zama-ai/concrete/docs/howto/debug.md

 #### traceback.txt

-This file contains information about the error you received.
+This file contains information about the error that was received.

 ```
 Traceback (most recent call last):